deedy5/duckduckgo_search/README.md

 [Go To TOP](#TOP)

-## DDGS and AsyncDDGS classes
+## DDGS class

-The DDGS and AsyncDDGS classes are used to retrieve search results from DuckDuckGo.com.
+The DDGS classes is used to retrieve search results from DuckDuckGo.com.
-To use the AsyncDDGS class, you can perform asynchronous operations using Python's asyncio library.
-To initialize an instance of the DDGS or AsyncDDGS classes, you can provide the following optional arguments:
 ```python3
 class DDGS:
     """DuckDuckgo_search class to get search results from duckduckgo.com